prasannjeet/springboot-angular-mongo-battleship/readme.md

 # Documentation
 - :newspaper: The documentation for the Spring Back-End can be seen [here](https://battlefield-spring.herokuapp.com/doc/backend/index.html).
+- :newspaper: The documentation for the Angular Front-End can be seen [here](https://battlefield-spring.herokuapp.com/doc/frontend/index.html).

 ## Play the game
 To play the game, open your broser at http://localhost:4200/battleboard after compiling the game.